peterdwdawe/fortis-prompt/README.md

 ## Get Started
 # TODO: add release links where needed
 To try out the project, download the latest client and server builds from "Releases", or clone the repo and build from there.
-You can run the server (Server.exe) with a command line argument if you want to specify which port to use.
-Otherwise it will default to 5000.
 On the client build, just enter the server address and port you want to connect to, and hit connect.
 Your local character should be orange, and any networked player characters should be purple.
 ### Local Setup
 Running the server and multiple instances of the client all on one machine is the only way I've tested so far, and is straightforward.
-On the client side, the address defaults to localhost:5000, so it should work out of the box.
+On the client side, the address defaults to localhost:5000, and the default port in ServerConfig.json is also 5000, so it should work out of the box.
 ### Configuration
 Both the client and server builds use .json files to store configurations.
 Packaged with the server are ServerConfig.json and GameConfig.json.
 All the values in GameConfig are sent to clients as they connect and available during gameplay.
 ClientConfig.json holds any client-only configuration data.
 The settings are as follows: